Adrian-Amoddio/DreamBurst_v1/README.md

 **Creative concept → Brief → Image batch → Palette & look metrics**

+Stuck in a creative block?
+Can’t come up with anything new?
+Deadline looming and still no progress?

 DreamBurst is an AI-powered creative ideation tool that uses the Model-Context-Protocol (MCP) to standardise communication between the app and the AI providers it relies on.
 This means you can easily swap providers with minimal code changes.

 DreamBurst is an app that takes a small prompt, idea, theme or concept and expands it into a fully fleshed-out creative brief.
 You can read the brief, edit it, refine it, and shape it exactly the way you want before moving forward.